Why Singapore Employers Need To Be Prepared For An Older Workforce

 In 2010, only 1 in 10 Singaporeans were aged 65 and above; in 2020, 1 in 6 Singaporeans were 65 and above.
 By 2030, 1 in 4 Singaporeans will be 65 and above.

-With a quarter of the population aged 65 and above, businesses must be prepared to hire older employees.
-On their part, workers have to be prepared to worker longer – and potentially upgrade their skills for a longer career.
+With over a fifth of the population aged 65 and above, businesses must be prepared to hire older employees.
+On their part, workers have to be prepared to work more years – and potentially upgrade their skills for a longer career.

 Mid-Career Employees Encouraged To Re-Skill After 40

-Employers will also need to be ready for their mid-career employers to potentially leave the workforce – to reskill themselves – after the age of 40.
+Employers will also need to be ready for their mid-career employees to potentially take a career hiatus – to reskill themselves – after the age of 40.
 Logically, this will serve to extend the shelf-life of a Singaporean worker beyond their retirement age.

 Announced during Budget 2024, the government will give Singaporeans aged 40 and above a $4,000 SkillsFuture top-up – under the SkillsFuture Level-Up programme.
 This is primarily for selected full-time, part-time and undergraduate programmes, as well as for courses under the Progressive Wage Model sectors.